 Step #3: Adding Gmail API and Google Calendar API scopes

-Search for "Gmail API" and select it from the search results.
+Search for Gmail API and select it from the search results.

 Click Enable.

-Go back to the API/Service Details page.
+Go back to the API Library search page.

-Search for "Google Calendar API" and select it from the search results.
+Search for Google Calendar API and select it from the search results.
+Make sure you select the standard API published by Google, not enterprise connectors or migration tools.

 Click Enable.